Save 50% off everything with code CYBERMONDAY2025!

 Four Easy Ornament Gifts Parents And Grandparents Will Love

-When it comes to gift ideas preschoolers can make, it’s best to go with projects that are super easy and don’t require a lot of materials or complicated steps.
+When it comes to gift ideas preschoolers can make, it’s best to go with projects that are super easy, don’t require a lot of materials, complicated steps, or require weeks to complete.
+If your kids can’t make it under 15 minutes, it’s a no go – trust me on this one!

 Mason Jar Lid Christmas Ornament (Pre-K Pages) – These super easy and adorable ornaments can be easily adapted to become refrigerator magnets for families that do not celebrate Christmas.